Which are the best California Cities for Investment Property?

-Each community in California offers unique possibilities and restrictions in this regard.
+Each community in California offers unique possibilities, dangers, and restrictions in this regard.

 Price, lifestyle, amenities, price to rent ratio, taxes, commute distances, pollution, and growth all play into the buy decision.
 With a little research and a spreadsheet, you’re ready to narrow down your choices to the best California communities.

-We’ve got some helpful lists below of communities and cities which are highly ranked by the experts.
+But for now, keep your mind open and explore each California city and community.
+We’ve got some helpful lists below of communities and cities below ranked by the experts.

 These are communities offering the best neighborhood character, schools, safety, jobs, and other key factors for homeowners, investors as well as renters.
 Check out the rental property report for more info on US rental housing. and best cities to buy rental property.
 Surprisingly, the experts pick Northern California cities as more desirable.